The new Alitalia business plan has been approved by the board of directors

 The recovery plan of the company includes: reducing costs by 1 billion EURO and increasing revenues by 30%.

-On 15 March 2017, Alitalia's new business plan was approved by the board of directors.
-It will be applied during the 2017 - 2021 period.
+On March 15, 2017, the new Alitalia business plan was approved by the board of directors.
+It will be applied between 2017 and 2021.
 It includes a series of radical and necessary measures for the profitability and stability of the Italian company.

 The management of the company will present the plan and the Italian government, then will meet with the unions to explain the details of the business plan, the measures related to the number of employees and to resume discussions on a new collective labor contract.